This post is also available in: Nederlands

 3. Sun protection

 The sun can either be your biggest friend or your worst enemy.
-During cold winter days, the sun is able to warm you up a bit, but in the desert, the sun is able to hurt you a lot.
+During cold winter days, the sun is able to warm you up a bit, but in the desert, the sun can get you in trouble – real quick!

 Take a pair of sunglasses with you on every backpacking trip.
 No matter if it is winter or summer, the sun in your eyes can be very annoying.
 In the winter the sun can even make you snowblind!